Sentience

 Determining which animals can experience sensations is challenging, but scientists generally agree that vertebrates, as well as many invertebrate species, are likely sentient.

 Sentience is the ability to experience feelings and sensations.
-It may not necessarily imply higher cognitive functions such as awareness, reasoning, or complex thought processes.
 Some theorists define sentience exclusively as the capacity for valenced (positive or negative) mental experiences, such as pain and pleasure.

 Sentience is an important concept in ethics, as the ability to experience happiness or suffering often forms a basis for determining which entities deserve moral consideration, particularly in utilitarianism.

 The word "sentience" has been used to translate a variety of concepts in Asian religions.
 In science fiction, "sentience" is sometimes used interchangeably with "sapience", "self-awareness", or "consciousness".

 Sentience in philosophy

-"Sentience" was first coined by philosophers in the 1630s for the concept of an ability to feel, derived from Latin sentiens (feeling).
+The term sentience was coined by philosophers in the 1630s for the concept of an ability to feel, derived from Latin sentiens (feeling).
 In philosophy, different authors draw different distinctions between consciousness and sentience.
 According to Antonio Damasio, sentience is a minimalistic way of defining consciousness, which otherwise commonly and collectively describes sentience plus further features of the mind and consciousness, such as creativity, intelligence, sapience, self-awareness, and intentionality (the ability to have thoughts about something).
 These further features of consciousness may not be necessary for sentience, which is the capacity to feel sensations and emotions.

 Consciousness

 According to Thomas Nagel in his paper "What Is It Like to Be a Bat?", consciousness can refer to the ability of any entity to have subjective perceptual experiences, or as some philosophers refer to them, "qualia"—in other words, the ability to have states that it feels like something to be in.
 Some philosophers, notably Colin McGinn, believe that the physical process causing consciousness to happen will never be understood, a position known as "new mysterianism".
 They do not deny that most other aspects of consciousness are subject to scientific investigation but they argue that qualia will never be explained.
-Other philosophers, such as Daniel Dennett, argue that qualia is not a meaningful concept.
+In contrast, Daniel Dennett argues that consciousness isn't so rare and special, and that even bacteria possess some degree of consciousness.

-Regarding animal consciousness, the Cambridge Declaration of Consciousness, publicly proclaimed on 7 July 2012 at Cambridge University, states that many non-human animals possess the neuroanatomical, neurochemical, and neurophysiological substrates of conscious states, and can exhibit intentional behaviors.
+Regarding animal consciousness, in 2012 the Cambridge Declaration of Consciousness stated that many non-human animals possess the substrates of conscious states, and can exhibit intentional behaviors.
 The declaration notes that all vertebrates (including fish and reptiles) have this neurological substrate for consciousness, and that there is strong evidence that many invertebrates also have it.

+Building on subsequent research, the New York Declaration on Animal Consciousness was issued in 2024.
+Signed by over 500 scholars, the declaration affirms "strong scientific support" for consciousness in mammals and birds and "at least a realistic possibility" of conscious experience in all vertebrates and in many invertebrates ("including, at minimum, cephalopod mollusks, decapod crustaceans, and insects").
+The declaration goes beyond pure scientific description to make an ethical argument: that where a realistic possibility of conscious experience exists, it is irresponsible to disregard this in decisions affecting those animals.